Medicare, Chronic Conditions Like Cancer or Diabetes, and You

 Medicare Coverage Options

 Ideally, your Original Medicare plan can help save you time and money while providing the care you need.
 However, individuals who live with chronic illness can have more health expenses than people who do not.
-Direct healthcare costs for a patient with chronic disease in the U.S. average $6,032 per year — approximately five times that of a person without chronic disease.2

 This means original Medicare might not cover all of your health-based bills (especially if you would like to pursue alternative medical care).